 - 1. Article 73 of Regulation for Companies in the Kingdom of Saudi Arabia - 2.
 Article 12(a) of Finance Companies Control Law issued by Saudi Central Bank ("SAMA") - 3.
 Article 56(4) of implementing regulations for Finance Companies Control Law issued by SAMA - 4.
 Article 58(2)(a) of implementing regulations for Finance Companies Control Law issued by SAMA

 For Al-Bassam & Co.
-Riyadh, Kingdom of Saudi Arabia

-Ahmed Abdulmajeed Mohandis Certified Public Accountant License No. 477
+Ahmed A. Mohandis Certified Public Accountant License No. 477